getneerajk/water-reminder/README.md

 ## Author

-Created for personal and lightweight reminder management on Linux deskto
+Created for personal and lightweight reminder management on Linux desktop